 There are a number of other G-Shock models other than the DW-6600 which are also used by Special Forces.

 Last time we took a look at the 6600 on Amazon it was no longer available.
 There’s a reason for that.
-This watch came out in 1994 and we have not seen it available for some time.
-Casio has also removed the watch from their site.
-You may occasionally find a used one on Ebay.

 The DW-6600 is lightweight, water resistant up to 200 meters, has shock protection and is backlit with afterglow for easy visibility.
 Another plus from the military’s point of view (and yours if you’re in the market) is that it is low cost.